SocietyForArtisticResearch/texteditor-elm/README.md

 - when a media is direclty inserted after upload, it shorly appears as a previously uploaded media ? (seems to occur on ff)
-- What to do when people are logged out
 - When a large document is imported, there is a timeout from the server.
 Perhaps a size limit is necessary?